A theory of locally impenetrable elastic tubes: Abstract

 \section{Abstract}

-We present a reduced order theory of locally impenetrable elastic tubes.
-The constraint of local impenetrability --- an inequality constraint on the determinant of the 3D deformation gradient --- is transferred to the Frenet curvature of the centerline of the tube via reduced kinematics.
-The constraint is incorporated into a variational scheme, and a complete set of governing equations, jump conditions, and boundary conditions are derived.
-It is shown that with the local impenetrability actively enforced, configurations of an elastic tube comprise segments of solutions of the Kirchhoff rod theory appropriately connected to segments of constant Frenet curvature.
-The theory is illustrated by way of three examples: a fully flexible tube hanging under self-weight, an elastic tube hanging under self-weight, and a highly twisted elastic tube.
+We present a reduced-order theory for locally impenetrable elastic tubes with uniform circular cross-section.
+The constraint of local impenetrability is incorporated into a variational scheme to derive a complete set of governing equations, jump conditions, and boundary conditions.
+We show that when local impenetrability is actively enforced, the configurations of the tube comprise segments of standard Kirchhoff rod solutions appropriately connected to segments of constant Frenet curvature.
+The theory is illustrated via three examples: a fully flexible tube and an elastic tube, both hanging under self-weight, and a highly twisted elastic tube.